SmingHub/Sming/docs/source/information/develop/clang-tools.rst

 It can be used to automatically enforce the layout rules for Sming.

 `clang-tidy <https://clang.llvm.org/extra/clang-tidy/>`__
-is a C++ “linter” tool to assist with diagnosing and fixing typical programming errors including portability/readability issues, bug-prone code constructs, interface misuse, or bugs that can be deduced via static analysis.
+is a C++ "linter" tool to assist with diagnosing and fixing typical programming errors including portability/readability issues, bug-prone code constructs, interface misuse, or bugs that can be deduced via static analysis.